35 Top Thailand Snake Resources

 IUCN Red List of Threatened Species.
 Searches on Thailand reptiles can be done to find out which are in danger of becoming extinct in the coming years.

 The Reptile Database.
 Seems to be a comprehensive database of reptiles of Thailand and other countries in Asia and across the globe.

 Queen Saovabha Memorial Institute.
 This is what is frequently referred to as the “Bangkok Red Cross Snake Farm.”
 It is part of Chulalongkorn University and they have a number of functions.
 One is, they produce snake serum (antivenom) for some of the venomous snakes in Thailand.

 Thailand Herpetography.
 An excellent Facebook group with Thai herpers all over the country submitting photographs.
-Mostly in Thai language.
+Mostly in the Thai language.